krzychb/EspToCloud/readme.md

 ### Keen IO

 I got aware of this service because of [Keen IO](https://twitter.com/keen_io) liking my tweets.
 Then I got intrigued by Keen IO's ads offering API for analytics and pop-ups inviting to ask for support whenever I visited https://keen.io/.

-I did not have any attractive IoT project involving data analytics and put this one for later.
-Finally I decided study API documentation and after some testing with [cURL](https://en.wikipedia.org/wiki/CURL) I managed to post data to KeenIO's cloud.
+I did not have any attractive IoT project involving data analytics and put trying Keen IO for later.
+Finally I decided study API documentation and after some testing with [cURL](https://en.wikipedia.org/wiki/CURL) I managed to post data to Keen IO's cloud.
 With this service you will be able to post data for free with rate of about once per a minute (50,000 per month).
 To post faster you need to pay.
 According to [Product / Plans](https://keen.io/plans/self-service/), as of August 2016, you may post 15,000,000 events per month for $1,000 (almost 6 times per second).
 Events are recorded as individual JSON objects and documentation provides extensive [API](https://keen.io/docs/api/) to manage the data.
 This is including [data enrichment](https://keen.io/docs/api/#data-enrichment) to e.g. associate a client’s IP address with geographical location of the client when the event was recorded.
 "Out of the box" visualization is provided on a *Dashboard* with the *Explorer* to set up basic charts and metrics.
-I tried once to use offered support and ask what charts I can get using *Dashboard* /*Explorer*.
-Nobody contact me back but I have managed to do it myself.
-I assume hobbyists are not the target customers.
 Feature rich data [analysis](https://keen.io/guides/tags/data-analysis/) and [visualization](https://keen.io/guides/tags/data-visualization/) is available using Keen IO’s [SDK's](https://keen.io/docs/sdks/).
 It is provided for several platforms / languages that you need to integrate with your system by yourself.

 ![alt text](pictures/keenio-dashboard.png "Keen IO dashboard")